LexXxik/lexxxik.github.io/_posts/2024-09-03-testing-errors.md

 ---
 title: Testing & errors
-description: In this post, I describe errors that arise from testing and how they are organized in confusion matrix
+description: What errors arise from conductin a test?
+What is confusion matrix?
 author: LexXxik
 date: 2024-09-03 12:00:00 +0000
 categories: [testing_errors, categorization]